 Science and Technology Commercialization

-This program provides commercialization knowledge for research scientists during their PhD programs in order to commercialize their work and prepare them to work as agents of commercialization in industry.
+The science and technology commercialization graduate certificate provides commercialization knowledge for research scientists during their PhD programs in order to commercialize their work and prepare them to work as agents of commercialization in industry.

 Innovation management frameworks are introduced and applied to articulate value propositions, assess viability, and manage resources in the commercialization of science.
 The students will apply these frameworks to an invention within their own lab or a related interest.